Valon Berisha

-Valon Berisha (born 7 February 1993) is a professional footballer who plays as a midfielder for Austrian Bundesliga club LASK and the Kosovo national team.
+Valon Berisha (born 7 February 1993) is a professional footballer who plays as a midfielder for Swiss Super League club Zürich and the Kosovo national team.
 Born in Sweden and raised in Norway, he previously represented Norway at youth and full international level.

 Club career

 Early years

-Berisha was born in Malmö, Sweden, to Kosovan immigrants from Podujevo, but grew up in Norway, living in Egersund, a town south of Stavanger.
+Berisha was born in Malmö, Sweden, to Albanian immigrants from Podujevë, Kosovo.
+But grew up in Norway, living in Egersund, a town south of Stavanger.
 He spent his early years at local club Egersunds IK.

 Berisha spent three trial periods with Premier League side Chelsea between the ages of 14 and 15, whilst also spending time with Manchester City and Aston Villa.
 The latter two clubs offered him a contract, both of which he turned down in favour of staying in Norway.
 On 20 June 2008, at the age of just 15 years, Berisha made his senior debut for EIK against Staal Jørpeland IL in the Norwegian Third Division.